Label-efficient Time Series Representation Learning: A Review

 Besides applying transformations, synthetic data generation is yet another technique to artificially generate data using simulation.
 This technique can be particularly useful in preserving data privacy, as it might not be viable to access real-world data in some cases.
 Therefore, generating synthetic data provides a way to use the data without compromising privacy.
 There are several different methods to generate synthetic data, but we mainly explore the Generative Adversarial Networks (GANs), being the most commonly used approach.
 For example, ActivityGAN generates time series sensory data for human activity recognition with 1D-CNN networks by training a GAN \cite{ActivityGAN}.
-They find that performance increases by including more synthetic data to real data.
-Similarly, DCGAN generates artificial EEG signals to improve the performance of the Brain-Computer Interface (BCI) tasks \cite{eeg_gan}.
+They find that performance increases by adding more synthetic data to real data.
+Similarly, DCGAN generates artificial EEG signals to improve the performance of the Brain-Computer Interface (BCI) tasks \cite{eeg_gan}, where the generator receives the subject-specific feature vector to generate artificial samples.
+By training it against the discriminator, it learns to generate artificial samples similar to the original ones.
 Their model witnessed a significant improvement by including the generated data.